Guide for sustainable artistic work at the Theatre Academy

 • Buy only as much as the production requires in order to avoid wasting food.

-Props department’s own ecological choices
+Props department’s own ecological choices:

 The ecological procedures of Theatre Academy’s props department: